brinda0815/myCityApplication/README.md

 ## Screen 1 ##

-1) We can feteh data from API, right now i have taken from Mockdata which is (config.ts) file.
+1) We can feteh data from API, right now I have taken from Mockdata which is (config.ts) file.
-2) For validation,we can have error dialog box on click of submit button.
+2) For validation, we can have error dialog box on click of submit button.
-3) we can have sepreate checkbox component  & list of cities we can display in *ngFor Loop rather then using Angular Material Selection List.
+3) We can have sepreate checkbox component  & list of cities we can display in *ngFor Loop rather then using Angular Material Selection List.
-4) We can show information bar on top of page which will indicates that alteast one city should be selected.
+4) We can show information bar on top of page which will indicate that atleast one city should be selected.
-5)On click of submit button, it's redirecting to SCREEN-2 , while it will fetech data from API.-Error handling can be done in better way.
+5) On click of submit button, it's redirecting to SCREEN-2, while it will fetech data from API.-Error handling can be done in better way.

 ## Screen 2 ##

-1) we can make table component seprartely & include in grid Wrapper.
+1) We can make table component seprartely & include in grid Wrapper.
 2) Instead of using mat-table with filter functionality, we can make our custom table & custom pipe for filtering grid data.
-3) we can filter data based on keyup event on input field.
+3) We can filter data based on keyup event on input field.
-4)Instead of creating grid component, we can make as module and load in lazy laoding way in app.router.ts.
+4) Instead of creating grid component, we can make as module and load in lazy laoding way in app.router.ts.
-5)We can show loader till data is not loaded in grid component.
+5) We can show loader till data is not loaded in grid component.
-6)i have taken http data for grid, but it's response data is not enough to show search functionality,hence i have push data through mockdata as well.
+6) I have taken http data for grid, but it's response data is not enough to show search functionality, hence i have push data through mockdata as well.

 P.S: I have not much focused on UI part , but we can definitely enhance screen UI which can give better user experience.